Key Learning Points

 Other points that benefit it indirectly include points to tonify Qi and Blood, from which energy returns to the Gate of Vitality, points on the Stomach and Spleen channels, and Kidney channel points.

 Conception Vessel points in the low abdomen also stimulate original Qi.

 As the system of Organs, Channels and Collaterals functions as an integral whole, benefiting one part – if it leads to increased harmony throughout the system – will benefit every part.
 So not just treatment but exercise, Tai Chi, Qi Gong, meditation and good nutrition will all help, as does success in life and a positive outlook.

 You might think that, because the Fire of the Gate of Vitality is so basic to health, strengthening Du-4 Ming Men, say with moxibustion – moxa, can do nothing but good.

 Unfortunately, you’d be wrong!
-This a powerful point.
+Du-4 Ming Men is a powerful point.
 If there clearly is Internal Cold and a deficiency of Kidney Yang, then use it – and with moxa on needle.
 But if not, be cautious, because over-heating it could exacerbate Heat somewhere else in the system.
-This might be the heat of eczema, or an inflammation such as in bronchitis, or an ulcer, or around an inflamed or ‘hot’ joint.
+This might intensify the heat of eczema, or an inflammation such as in bronchitis, or an ulcer, or around an inflamed or ‘hot’ joint.

 Inflamed joints could be many things: not just basic arthritis!
 There may be sepsis, a history of diabetes or intravenous drug abuse (IVDA), invasion by a bug from the skin such as MRSA, the result of immuno-suppression and neutropenia (dangerously low levels of neutrophils – the white blood cells that patrol your blood and clear out the ‘baddies’).
 Or it could be just a self-healing bruise (a form of Blood Stagnation) from an accident.
 Except for the bruise, these are all aspects of Heat.
 You certainly don’t want to inadvertently increase that Heat by strengthening Ming Men.
 Or at least, not until you know what you are doing.

 Is there a link between Ming Men and testosterone levels?